britishlibrary/peripleo/README.md

 ## [<img src="https://github.com/britishlibrary/peripleo-lanc/blob/5e65ec35bfb0389bdc790d235898459c13a3abda/logos/pelagios.svg" height="20">](#) Using with Recogito

 You can use Peripleo to display image annotations created with the [Recogito geo-annotation platform](https://recogito.pelagios.org).
 Check our [Recogito guide for details](./Using-with-Recogito.md).

+**Please note** Peripleo is based on the Web Mercator projection.
+Mercator projections preserve angles making them useful for navigation, however this property leads to compromises in shape, area and distance that limit its effective use to particular geographical areas.
+In particular, small scale maps including those that depict large parts of the earth, those that cover many degrees of latitude particularly closer to the poles should be avoided.